Frequently Asked Questions

 Q: When will I be eligible to return to FLCC?

 A: Dismissed students, regardless of their financial aid status, must file a Academic Dismissal Appeal.
-Academic dismissal remains in effect until the student has been readmitted to the College by the Committee on Academic Standing/Director of Community Standards.
+Academic dismissal remains in effect until the student has been readmitted to the College by the Committee on Academic Standing/Director of Community Standards and Counseling.